Skip to content

 Key Takeaways

-• Never experiment with new foods, supplements, or hydration strategies in the days leading up to or on race day itself.
+• Avoid introducing any new foods, supplements, or drinks in the days leading up to and on race day itself.

 Next Steps